-Number 3 is Adam and Clark's personal home when they are in Marfa, and by far the largest unit, with two bedrooms, a fully-appointed kitchen and bathroom, washer/dryer, and brick fireplace.
-"Quirky-vintage" and "minimal-modern" collide here.
+Number 3 is Adam and Clark's personal home when they are in Marfa.
+This unit has two bedrooms, a fully-appointed kitchen and bathroom, washer/dryer, and brick fireplace.
+Vintage and modern collide here.

 Unit 5 provides a large, bright living space with a separate kitchen.
 Hang out on a front porch centered on the courtyard and pétanque court.
 Staying here, you really feel at command of the whole property.

 Unit 6 gives you central access to both courtyards, featuring original built-ins, a mix of hardwood and concrete floors, and a shiplap ceiling.
 Contemplate an eclectic variety of art throughout.

 Lucky number 7 comes with a separate bedroom, high ceilings, beautiful concrete floors, and lots of light.
-Enjoy the privacy of this spacious detached casita featuring stunning artwork by local artist LeAna Clifton (see our featured artists page).
+Enjoy the privacy of this spacious detached casita featuring stunning artwork by local artist LeAna Clifton.